The final Alaska Longevity Bonus (ALB) payment was received by Alaska residents in

 do not qualify for the monthly ASAP cash payment.
 If an individual does not qualify

-for the $120 ASAP payment and has income placing him/her above 135 percent of the
+for the $120 ASAP payment and has income placing the individual above 135 percent

-poverty level but below 150 percent of the poverty level, he/she qualifies for $1,000
+of the poverty level but below 150 percent of the poverty level, the individual qualifies

 No ASAP payments or prescription drug benefits are available after December 31, 2005.